hello, i am amulya baral.

 for work, i

-am doing a phd looking at how much antibiotics cattle use and what it may be doing to the AMR genes; rave the microbiome in general
+am doing a phd looking at how much antibiotics cattle use and what it may be doing to the AMR genes (link goes to my google scholar); i rave the microbiome in general

 made panres2 AMR gene database ontology browser